How fast can the liver process alcohol?

 Our caring and compassionate staff of addiction experts can guide you safely to sobriety.
 The best two approaches to treatment are inpatient care and outpatient care.

-In our inpatient treatment, you live with others who face the same issues as you.
-In addition, you receive the personal attention of our staff 24 hours every day.
+In an inpatient treatment program, you live with others who face the same issues as you.
+In addition, you receive the personal attention of medical and/or clinical staff 24 hours a day.

 Patients who can benefit from an outpatient treatment program may need support to avoid relapse and to remain committed to recovery.
 In addition, it may work well if your addiction has reached the early stages and you have already gone through detox.

 Our record of success in helping others recover from addiction means that we can help you too.
 So if you want to get sober, call us today to start living a life you can love.